Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Does that mean it’s not worth doing?

-No, but it does mean that you should evaluate what time and resources you have available and allow those limitations to guide your creation process.
+No, but it does mean you should evaluate the time and resources you have available and let those limitations guide your creation process.

 Your Existing Content Depth